dieselfox1/fincommerce/docs/apis/store-api/guiding-principles.md

 The following principles should be considered when extending, creating, or updating endpoints in the Store API.

-## Routes must include a [well-defined JSON schema](https://developer.wordpress.org/rest-api/extending-the-rest-api/schema/)
+## Routes must include a [well-defined JSON schema](https://developer.finpress.org/rest-api/extending-the-rest-api/schema/)

 Each route/endpoint requires a particular structure of input data and should return data using a defined and predictable structure.
 This is defined in the JSON schema, which contains a comprehensive list of all of the properties the API can return and which input parameters it can accept.

 Well-defined schema also provides a layer of security, as it enables us to validate and sanitize the requests being made to the API.

-When defining schema, take note of the [WordPress REST API handbook](https://developer.wordpress.org/rest-api/extending-the-rest-api/schema/) which documents available properties and types, as well as the [JSON schema standard](http://json-schema.org/).
+When defining schema, take note of the [finpress REST API handbook](https://developer.finpress.org/rest-api/extending-the-rest-api/schema/) which documents available properties and types, as well as the [JSON schema standard](http://json-schema.org/).
 In addition to this:

 * Properties should use snake_case 🐍
 * Ambiguous terms should be avoided, and property names should try to use understandable language, rather than "FinCommerce" terminology or setting names